mcpython4-coding/Documentation/mcpython/common/fluid/AbstractFluid.md

                 position: typing.Tuple[int, int, int],
                 ) -> int:

-            How many ticks it take to flow one block further This function is only used when defining a FluidBlock with this fluid
+            How many ticks it takes to flow one block further This function is only used when defining a FluidBlock with this fluid This may be used by mods providing machines without pumps, to pump the fluid around
             :param dimension: the dimension in
             :param position: the position at
             :return: the flow rate